Floydlang/floyd/docs/README.md

 License: MIT

 Status: All the basics are finished.
-Runs on a byte code interpreter.
+Runs on a bytecode interpreter.
 Will run natively soon.

 # WHAT IS FLOYD?